chrisv/udev-key-remap/README.md

 ## Windows?

-Yeah... no. But if you install an systemd-distro in WSL2 it *might* work.
+Yeah... no. But if you install a systemd-distro in WSL2 it *might* work.
 Have not tried (yet).

 ## Author